File Your Taxes Early—and Other Tips for Fighting Tax ID Fraud

 - Follow the instructions that you receive in any letter from the IRS alerting you of a potential stolen tax identity theft situation.
 Then, report the situation to both the IRS and the Federal Trade Commission (FTC) at gov to initiate a recovery plan.

 - Secure your IP PIN and any other details you receive from the IRS and other federal agencies/law enforcement to prevent future identity theft.

 - Place a fraud alert on your credit reports—and consider freezing them altogether if you haven’t already done so.

 For more information about preventing tax fraud, visit these additional FTC and IRS resources.
-If you’re an Umpqua Bank customer and think you’re being subjected to potentially fraudulent activity involving your bank account(s), report it as soon as possible by contacting our Customer Resource Center or using your Go-To app.
+If you’re an Umpqua Bank customer and think you’re being subjected to potentially fraudulent activity involving your bank account(s), report it as soon as possible by contacting our Customer Resource Center.